 When buying a litter box for your elderly cat, there are some key features that you always need to look at.
-I have highlighted these features in the products I have recommended, but here are the considerations you should take into account if shopping around for different products.
+I have highlighted these features in the recommended products, but here are the considerations you should consider if shopping around for different products.

 Ease of Entry

-The reason your cat is suddenly not going to the bathroom in his or her litter tray is probably that they cannot get into the tray easily or without pain.
-This may be because the walls of the litter box are too high and as your feline has gotten older their joint mobility has deteriorated.
+The reason your cat is suddenly not going to the bathroom in their litter tray is probably that they cannot get into the tray easily or without pain.
+This may be because the walls of the litter box are too high, and as your feline has gotten older, their joint mobility has deteriorated.

-To help your cats go to the bathroom pain-free, look at either open litter boxes for older cats that have a low entrance point, or ones that have a ramp.
-Avoid any top-entry litter boxes or pans that have a higher entry.
+To help your cats go to the bathroom pain-free, look at open litter boxes for older cats with a low entrance point or ones with a ramp.
+Avoid a top-entry litter box or any pans that have a higher entry.
 This can be painful and challenging for senior cats to climb into.

 My cats love to dig up their litter and scatter it everywhere on the floor.
-If this were a problem you had before your cat stopped using the litter box, it could still be a problem now.
+If this is a problem you had before your cat stopped using the litter box, it could still be a problem now.

-Just because the litter box needs to have an easy entry point, it can still have high sides which helps to reduce the mess your cats make.
-You can also buy domed litter boxes with a roof like my number 1 recommendation that totally prevents any litter from spilling out and contains nasty smells.
+Even though the best litter boxes for senior cats need an easy entry point, they can still have high sides which helps reduce the mess your cats make.
+You can also buy domed litter boxes with a roof like my number 1 recommendation that prevents any litter from spilling out and contains nasty smells.

 Cost of the Litter Box

-Before reading up and researching any products, it is also important you determine what your price range is.
-If you can afford a high-end product like a litter tray that automatically cleans up after your cat has done their business, then I believe this is a worthwhile investment.
+Before reading up and researching any products, you must determine what your price range is.
+If you can afford a high-end product like a litter tray that automatically cleans up after your cat has done their business, I believe this is a worthwhile investment.

 On the other hand, if you have a low budget, you can still purchase a great value litter tray that can give your cat added comfort and reduce the mess made in your home.
 Always shop around for the best prices to find a product that is right for you!